ModelOriented/modelStudio/README.md

 ## More Resources

-  - Citation: a preprint of [The Grammar of Interactive Explanatory Model Analysis](https://arxiv.org/abs/2005.00497)
+  - Citation: [JOSS](https://joss.theoj.org/papers/10.21105/joss.01798) More: a preprint of [The Grammar of Interactive Explanatory Model Analysis](https://arxiv.org/abs/2005.00497)

   - Theoretical introduction to the plots: [Explanatory Model Analysis.
 Explore, Explain and Examine Predictive Models.](https://pbiecek.github.io/ema)